TheRealMarVin/ReadTheYaml/docs/schema-and-instance.md

 ### `when` behavior summary

 - `when` is evaluated before validating the target field/subsection.
-- If condition is false:
+- If condition is false (inactive node):
   - the field/subsection is skipped
   - it is omitted from `built`
   - it is removed from `data_with_default` if present
+- If an optional subsection is missing and has no explicit section default, it remains omitted (its child defaults are not materialized).
+- If a subsection is inactive due to `when`, payload under that subsection is ignored for condition lookups from other nodes.
-- If condition is true, normal required/default/type validation applies.
+- If condition is true (active node), normal required/default/type validation applies.
 - Conditions can reference nested paths using dot notation (for example `feature.flags.beta`).
+- Conditions are declarative YAML condition objects (`field`/`op`/`value`, `all`/`any`/`not`), not Python expressions.
+- Runtime object inspection is out of scope at this stage.

 See [conditions.md](conditions.md) for full operator and combinator details.